Bangor Bangors

-The Bangor Bangors was the final moniker of the minor league baseball teams based in Bangor, Pennsylvania in 1907, 1949 and 1950.
-Bangor teams played as members of the 1907 Blue Mountain League and the Class D level North Atlantic League in 1949 and 1950.
+The Bangor Bangors were an American minor league baseball team based in Bangor, Pennsylvania, United States.
+Bangor teams played as members of the 1907 Blue Mountain League and the Class D level North Atlantic League in 1949 and 1950, hosting home games at Bangor Stadium.
+The team played a partial season in 1949 known as the "Pickers."

 History

 Bangor first hosted minor league baseball in 1907 as members of the Independent level Blue Mountain League.
 The final league standings are unknown.